Revised 14 June 2015

 At the time of the battle of Crecy (1346 C.E.), the English longbow almost certainly had a greater range than the crossbow used in field combat.
 Throughout the Medieval Period though, crossbows became more powerful.
 Sir Ralph Payne-Gallwey loosed a bolt from an actual Medieval crossbow spanned with a cranequin and achieve a cast of 490 yards.
 The ordinary 15th. century crossbow would likely cast a bolt 370-380 yards.
 These crossbows would surely outperform almost any longbow in terms of distance, but the accuracy of the crossbow at those ranges would likely be poor at best.

 With range out of the way, power is an even more difficult subject to breach.
-In general, arrows weigh more than bolts, so they have a larger momentum (force) associated with them.
-However, a late Medieval crossbow bolt has a higher speed associated with it, which will overcome the lower mass. (the the force being equal to the mass times the square of the velocity).
+In general, arrows weigh more than bolts, so they have a larger momentum (kinetic energy) at a given velocity.
+However, a late Medieval crossbow could loose a bolt at a higher velocity, thus overcoming the lower mass (the the kinetic energy being equal to the mass times the square of the velocity).
 Both longbows and crossbows were capable of penetrating all but the thickest plate maile armour, but my understanding is that the heavy crossbow was the main driving force leading to heavier and heavier plate maile armour.
 At point blank range, the crossbow almost certainly had greater penetrating power than a long bow.
 By the 15th century, and possibly earlier, it is safe to say that heavy crossbows (such as a windlass spanned crossbow) were more powerful than longbows.
 The common crossbow probably wasn't much more powerful though.